onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 ## Design Differences

 * bootstrapping
-> While in React this is as simple as importing a render function from react-dom in Angular we need to import not only the browser version of bootstrap but configure an internal runtime.
+> While in React this is as simple as importing a render function from react-dom, in Angular we need to import not only the browser version of bootstrap but configure an internal runtime.
 Your main file for starting your framework is going to be completely different when switching.

 * props
 > In Angular you have props but they're called Inputs and only allow values that doesn't include functions.
 As with react you're able to use unidirectional data flow in Angular using Inputs.